-3.1.
-Constraining the available breakpoints
+3.1 | Constraining the available breakpoints

 T_EX already provides a sophisticated breakpoint model to describe different typographic requirements.
-In T_EX it is used to guide its greedy pagination algorithm but clearly all of these constraints make sense for a globally optimizing algorithm as well, so we use those unchanged.
-The breakpoints of a galley are modeled in T_EX as follows:
+In T_EX , it is used to guide its greedy pagination algorithm but clearly all of these constraints make sense for a globally optimizing algorithm as well; thus, we use those unchanged.
+The breakpoints of a galley are modeled in T_EX as follows.

-• Breaks are implicitly possible in front of vertical spaces if such spaces directly follow a box (e.g., a line of text).
-Such breaks are normally neutral, i.e., have no special cost associated with them (though there is a parameter to change that).
-As lines of a paragraph are always separated by spaces (to make them line up at a distance of a "baselineskip") this means that it is usually possible to break after each line of text.

-- Breaks are also possible at so-called penalty nodes that can be explicitly added through macros (such as a heading command) or implicitly by TEX through parameters in certain situations.
-The value of the penalty defines the "cost" to break at this point: A negative value means there is an incentive to break here and a positive value means a break at this point is less desirable. - However, a value of 10000 or higher means a break is totally forbidden, thus by adding a penalty with that value a break at a certain point can be prevented. - In the opposite direction a value of -10000 or less means that a break is forced, i.e., T_EX will always break at this point. - A number of typographical conventions are modeled by TEX through parameters that generate penalty nodes, e.g., between the first and second line of a paragraph TEX adds a penalty with the value of \clubpenalty (to model orphans) and between the last and the second last it adds a penalty of \widowpenalty.
+- Breaks are implicitly possible in front of vertical spaces if such spaces directly follow a box (eg, a line of text).
+Such breaks are normally neutral, ie, have no special costs associated with them (although there is a parameter to change that).
+As lines of a paragraph are always separated by spaces (to make them line up at a distance of a "baselineskip"), this means that it is usually possible to break after each line of text. - Breaks are also possible at the so-called penalty nodes that can be explicitly added through macros (such as a heading command) or implicitly by T_EX through parameters in certain situations.
+The value of the penalty defines the "cost" to break at this point: A negative value means there is an incentive to break here, and a positive value means a break at this point is less desirable. - However, a value of 10 000 or higher means a break is totally forbidden, thus by adding a penalty with that value a break at a certain point can be prevented. - In the opposite direction a value of $-10\,000$ or less means that a break is forced, ie, $T{\rm E}X$ will always break at this point. - A number of typographical conventions are modeled by T_EX through parameters that generate penalty nodes, eg, between the first and second lines of a paragraph T_EX adds a penalty with the value of \clubpenalty (to model orphans) and between the last and the second last it adds a penalty of \widowpenalty.
 If a line ends in a hyphen it adds \brokenpenalty, etc.